rule

 Text 27

-So were all of his companions transformed to the opposite sex and seeing each other like this they became very depressed.'
+All his companions were also changed into the opposite sex, and seeing each other like this they got very depressed.'

 So were all of his companions transformed to the opposite sex and seeing each other like this they became very depressed.'
 (Vedabase)